Ask a doctor about a prescription for IOMERON 250 MG IODO/ML INJECTABLE SOLUTION

 This information is intended only for healthcare professionals:

-Iomeron 250 mg Iodo/ml is an injectable solution for intravenous, intraarterial, and intratecal administration.
+Iomeron 250 mg Iodo/ml is an injectable solution for intravenous, intra-arterial, and intrathecal administration.

-Whenever possible, intravascular administration of contrast media should be done with the patient lying down.
-Keep the patient under observation for at least 30 minutes after administration.
+Whenever possible, intravascular administration of contrast media should be performed with the patient lying down.
+The patient should be kept under observation for at least 30 minutes after administration.

 Before use, the solution must be visually inspected.
 Only solutions without visible signs of deterioration or particles will be used.